Jakesta13/MinecraftSolutions/BookDupe_Detect/README.md

 ## BookDupe Detector
-This script will aid in catching players with one or more of the needed resources to execute the common duplication bug in your minecraft server.
+This script will aid in catching players with one or more of the needed resources to abuse an exploit that allows someone to duplicate anything within a chunk.
-The script has to be ran on the machine hosting the minecraft server, or you'll need to constantly need an up-to-date download of all playerdata files on the machine you wish to run it on.
+The script has to be ran on the machine hosting the minecraft server, or you'll need have an up-to-date download of all playerdata files on the machine you wish to run it on (this may not scale well).

 # What?
 The script checks for player data files which are larger than a specific size (default, 20kb)